 Trollying on the Beach is a five-bedroom, five-and-a-half-bath third row home located 1 mile north of Surfside Pier and a short minute walk to the beach.
 This home features a fully-equipped kitchen complete with stainless steel appliances including a microwave, dishwasher, and beverage refrigerator, as well as a highchair, washer, dryer, central heat and air conditioning, and ceiling fans.
 Six TVs (70-inch LG in living room, 32-to-55-inch TVs in bedrooms), six DVD players, stereo, and Wi-Fi are also provided.
-Sleeping accommodations include two king, three queen, and one double-sized bed.
-Outdoor amenities include a private swimming pool with pool furniture, covered porch, and enclosed shower with hot and cold water, picnic table.
+Sleeping accommodations include one king, four queen, and one double-sized bed, plus one twin-over-double bunk bed.
+Outdoor amenities include a private 24-by-12-feet swimming pool (3-to-5-feet deep) with pool furniture, covered porch, and enclosed shower with hot and cold water, picnic table.
 No pets.
 No smoking.
 Check-out maid service included.
 Linens included.
-Maximum occupancy: 12
+Maximum occupancy: 15

 Conveniently located close to some of the best area attractions, Garden City Beach is directly south of Surfside Beach and ends on a peninsula at the mouth of Murrells Inlet.
 One of the most renowned attractions in Garden City Beach is the Pier at Garden City.
 Other attractions include Marlin Quay Marina, Gulf Stream Cafe, Original Sam's Corner, and Sara J's Seafood Restaurant.